Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-20-exorcisms.md

 "What do you think the difference is between those cases and this one?"

 Powell thought about it for some time, petting Peggy as he did so.
-"I think...I think I'm angry at her because she got *herself* into it." he said at last.
+"I think...
+I think I'm angry at her because she got *herself* into it." he said at last.
 "Like, this brave, beautiful, *stupid* fookin' girl had to go in and *help* when the cavalry was already on the way.
-Like, if she'd just been *smart* about it, she...I..."
+Like, if she'd just been *smart* about it, she...
+I..."

 He swallowed, then started to shake.
 "I never looked in a child's eyes while she was dying before." he croaked.
 "She said her last word to me.
 She was *scared*.
-She...When I closed her eyes, her- she'd been crying, she was so afraid, and the tears made my glove wet..."
+She...
+When I closed her eyes, her- she'd been crying, she was so afraid, and the tears made my glove wet..."

 He stared at his hand.
 "I couldn't bear to take it off for hours..."